Metavault Trade (MVX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Metavault Trade Historical Price

-According to the latest data gathered on Metavault Trade live price page, the current price of Metavault Trade is 0.048482USD.
+According to the latest data gathered on Metavault Trade live price page, the current price of Metavault Trade is 0.046184USD.
 The circulating supply of Metavault Trade(MVX) is

 In the past 24 hours, Metavault Trade has shown a price movement of